wp-plugins/wordpress-form-manager/readme.txt

 * Single submission - The form can only be submitted once.
 After that, a summary of the user's submission data is displayed in place of the form.
 * 'User profile' style - Like 'Single submission', but allows users to edit the submitted data.
 Only one submission is stored in the database.
 * Keep only most recent submission - Behaves like 'Registered users only', but only keeps the latest submission in the database.

+= How do I use / what is reCAPTCHA? =

+The 'reCAPTCHA' form element is a spam / bot blocker.
+It presents an image of some distorted text and asks you to enter the text, proving that you are a human being and not a spam bot.

+To use a reCAPTCHA, simply insert one into your form - though you have to enter the reCAPTCHA API keys in the 'Settings' page under 'Forms' in WordPress.

+= How do I get reCAPTCHA API keys? =

+As of this writing, go to www.google.com/recaptcha, click on 'USE reCAPTCHA ON YOUR SITE', then 'Sign up Now!', and follow the instructions.
+You will be shown your 'public' and 'private' API keys; copy and paste these into the 'Settings' page under 'Forms' in WordPress.

 == Changelog ==
 = 1.3.2 =